 Lastly, we can program pan-tilt servos using a joystick.
 The program for this is very similar to the code using the potentiometer.
 A joystick is essentially a two-axis potentiometer!

 First, create two variables to store the X and Y joystick analog pins.
 Then, attach the servos to the pins they’re connected to on your Arduino.

 Next, read the values from the X analog pin.
 Store that into a joystick position variable.
 This will be a 10-bit reading from the ADC.
 We’ll map this from 0-1023 to 0-180 to convert bits to degrees.
 Repeat this step for the Y analog pin.

 Then use the

 write() method to move the servo into the mapped joystick position.
 Your servos should start to move accordingly.
 Include at least a 15-millisecond delay to complete the move.

-With a little planning, you can easily program pan/tilt servos to work with whatever inputs you desire.
-Whether it’s a couple potentiometers, buttons, or a joystick, the configuration is pretty much the same.
+With a little planning, you can easily program pan-tilt servos to work with whatever inputs you desire.
+Whether it’s a couple of potentiometers, buttons, or a joystick, the configuration is pretty much the same.